Easy Gluten Free, Dairy Free Pudding

 Why Canned Coconut Milk is Important

 I originally wrote this post in 2017.
 I felt however it needed a bit of a refresh.
 New pictures and such.
 However, I left the recipe as is.
 Especially the use of canned coconut milk.
-I once had a reader sate that she used this recipe with a carton of almond milk.
+I once had a reader state that she used this recipe with a carton of almond milk.
 It didn’t work.
 All the additives inhibit the mixture from thickening.

 Coconut milk is THE closest substitute I’ve found for regular milk, in cooking and baking.
 It has very few additives and includes natural fats.
 It does however leave a bit of a coconut taste, so I usually use it in recipes that include chocolate or other flavors.
 My Mocha Cake with dairy free ganache is a good example of this.